rabelohigor/FractionBingo/README.md

 ### templates/
 The `layout.html` file establishes a basic structure that is utilized across all other pages.
 Jinja2 is employed for content blocks that can be overridden by child pages, such as `title`, `extra_classes`, `heading`, `content`, and `scripts`.
 Integration of Bootstrap for styling and jQuery for scripting functionalities enhances the user interface and interaction.

-The `index.html` page is configured with the title "Rational Bingo - Home Page" and provides instructions on how to play the game, ensuring clear and visual guidelines are in place for new users.
+The `index.html` page is configured with the title "Fraction Bingo - Home Page" and provides instructions on how to play the game, ensuring clear and visual guidelines are in place for new users.
 It also features an image located at "/static/como_jogar1.png" to assist in this instructional process.

 In `register.html`, a registration form is presented, allowing new users to create an account.
 The form is designed to give immediate feedback to the users after their registration attempts, highlighting either the success of account creation or errors that need to be addressed.